themap/themap/docs/concepts/layer_style_definition.md

 ### common-height

 When layer has [extrusion](#extrusion) enabled this field decides the height of extrusion.
-This field can accept any data driven style defination accepted by [mapbox extrusion height](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#paint-fill-extrusion-fill-extrusion-height).
+This field can accept any data driven style definition accepted by [mapbox extrusion height](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/#paint-fill-extrusion-fill-extrusion-height).

 ### extrusion